‘Afterlife With Archie’ Live-Action Series In Development At Disney+ From ‘Riverdale’s Roberto Aguirre-Sacasa

 The rumor of a potential series dropped earlier in the morning, but today’s Heat Vision newsletter from The Hollywood Reporter seemed to confirm the news.
 Read an item bulletin below the link to the Tom King/movie story, “And also: the zombie-themed Afterlife with Archie is heading to Disney+ as a live-action series with Riverdale creator Roberto Aguirre-Sacasa showrunning.”

-That’s the long and the short of it, but this marks the fourth live-action Archie Comics-based series for Aguirre-Sacasa, if it does indeed move forward into production.
+This marks the fourth live-action Archie Comics-based series for Aguirre-Sacasa, if it does indeed move forward into production.
 Previously, he developed Riverdale for Fox, before the series landed at The CW and ran for seven seasons.
 Also at The CW, he created a spinoff, Katy Keene, which included the classic Archie character as well as elements of Josie and the Pussycats, which ran for one season.
 And he also created Chilling Adventures of Sabrina, based on the comic he wrote for Archie, which ran for four “parts” on Netflix.

 Afterlife with Archie was a 2013 comic book series written by Aguirre-Sacasa, with art by Francesco Francavilla, which helped revolutionize Archie Comics.
 Seriously.
 Not only was it the first Archie title sold directly to comic book shops, but the success of the book, alongside other titles of the time, helped Archie climb back to cultural relevance after a relatively stagnant period… Even though it only released 10 of a planned 12 issues.